Silicon Beach Bomo - Orientation Guide | Bournemouth Square

 The late 1990s pedestrian “piazza” scheme was described by the Landscape Institute's VP as “one of the finest examples of a major, traffic-free civic space, created in this country since the Second World War”.
 Vehicular traffic still loops around where the Square interrupts the Central Gardens, on both upper and lower Gardens sides.
-There is an official crosswalk for pedestrians to cross to the lower Gardens, while the one from the upper Gardens side crossing Bourne Avenue is less official (vehicles have right of way).
+There are now official crosswalks for pedestrians to cross to the lower Gardens on both sides.

 As its access routes are built around the Central Gardens through which the Bourne flows, it is not oriented on a north-south grid, but roughly NW/SE.
 However as far as access points go, we can still refer to the 4 cardinal directions each having its own pair of access roads or footpaths.
 Going around clockwise: there is a northerly approach either via Richmond Hill (lower portion now pedestrianised) or Bourne Avenue, leading to Town Hall; an easterly approach either via Old Christchurch Rd (now fully pedestrianised most of the way to Lansdowne) or Gervis Place (the bus route); a southerly approach leading SW down Exeter Rd towards the BIC [conference centre] or to and from the Lower Gardens (this latter is covered in a separate page); and a westerly approach up either Avenue Road [cars and buses] or Orchard Walk pedestrian precinct leading to the Triangle.